Savannah DUI Lawyer

 So you ask yourself, “What can a lawyer do for a DUI?”
 Based on a survey conducted by Martindale-Nolo Research, a lawyer can do more good than if you were to try to represent yourself.
 It is of course important to note that it would be best for you to choose a Savannah DUI attorney who is well-versed in the law and DUI process and has a reputation for winning more cases than most other DUI lawyers in the courtroom.

-DUI DRUGS (DUID)
+DUI Drugs (DUID)

 Many people are surprised to realize that the law on Driving Under the Influence not only applies to alcohol, but also applies to drugs.
 No matter what substance influences you, from beer to wine to marijuana or prescription drugs, you can be found guilty of drunk driving in Georgia as long as your normal faculties are impaired.